Hiroaki-K4/42tokyo/README.md

 <br>

 # About this repository
-This repository contains the code I wrote when solving the problems of 42tokyo.
+This is the repository used for the development of 42.
+Don't worry if the commit name is just edit.
+The final submission code for each assignment is the link below.
 <br>

 # My source code